Single Keyword Ad Groups (SKAGs) – All You Need to Know & More [VIDEO]

 This way, when someone searches for “yellow sports car” the “sports car” ad group ads aren’t triggered.

 While you’re at it, you might as well add all keywords in your account (in exact match) as negative keywords to all other ad groups.
-This way, you eliminate the threat of forgetting to add some negative keywords somewhere and you can do it in bulk with AdWords Editor.
+This way, you eliminate the threat of forgetting to add some negative keywords somewhere and you can do it in bulk with Google Ads Editor.

 As long as you’re adding the negative keywords in exact match, you can count on always having the most relevant ads shown for all searches.